likicv/usysml-test-cases/README.md

 - \*.ipynb -- Jupyter notebook with test case parsed by the SysML v2 Pilot Implementation

-Each uSysML Test Case is associated with a unique identifier (Test Case ID) that allows it to be referenced subsequently.
-The Test Case ID is built in the folder and file names, and is also given in the test case title.
-The title also contains a short description of the test case and the spiral.
-The spiral refers to the uSysML version (as per the above table).
-The spiral shows the scope that the test case refers to; for example, for a test case that is marked 'spiral 1', only `package`, `part`, and `part def` would have been expected to be implemented.
+The title of the test case contains a short description of the test case, and a unique identifier (Test Case ID) which allows it to be referenced subsequently.
+The Test Case ID is of the form 'XY.ABC' where 'XY' refers to the spiral, and 'ABC' is the unique test case number within a spiral.
+The spiral shows the scope that the test case refers to; for example, for a test case that is marked 'spiral 1' ('XY' = 01), only `package`, `part`, and `part def` would have been expected to be implemented.

 Each test case is structured into the following sections:
-- Title -- a short title of the Test Case together with the number identifier
+- Title -- a short title of the test case together with the number identifier
 - Description -- a description of the test case
 - SysML v2 textual notation -- shows SysML v2 textual notation
 - Expected output -- shows the expected output of after the parsing of the